 Scripts will be read by theatre and writing professionals who’ll look at your storytelling, dialogue, characters and plot.
 All students will receive feedback on their script.
 A selection of top scorers will be invited to our Next Level Workshop to work on playwriting skills and hone their scripts for semi-final submission.
 Judges will then choose six Semi-Finalists (including both middle and high school submissions) to attend a weekend workshop where IRT’s professional actors will read your play out loud, and you’ll work one-on-one with directors and playwrights.
 This will get you ready to tune up your play and turn it in for Finalist selection.
-Plus, all Semi-Finalists win $100 cash and a $500 scholarship to IRT Summer Workshops.
+Plus, all Semi-Finalists win $100 cash.

 Two Finalists (one high school, one middle school) win a workshop of their play and a full public, professional reading at the Final Event and Reception.
-Both Finalists will also win $1000 cash and a $1000 scholarship to IRT Summer Workshops.
+Both Finalists will also win $1000 cash.

 - Submit your plays below using the online form.
 Pay close attention to rules for formatting!

 - A selection of top scorers from all submissions are invited to this one day workshop to learn more from a professional playwright.
 All Next Level participants are invited to re-submit their plays for semi-finals.